gamesbook/protograf/docs/source/development.rst

   juggle...
-- Use of ``from protograf import *`` for running scripts; you could force a user to import only what they need but that makes it really tedious for them, and much harder to do if you're not a programmer;  if you are using it as part of another project, then of course you should follow the normal approach of only importing exactly what you need!
+- Use of ``from protograf import *`` for running scripts; you could force a user to import only what they need but that makes it really tedious for them, and much harder to do if you're not a programmer!
+If you are using this as part of another Python project, then of course you should follow the normal approach of only importing exactly what you need!

 Documentation